glossarysh/glossarysh.github.io/_topic/assembly.markdown

 ---
 layout: topic
 title: "Assembly Language"
-snippet: "Assembly language is a programming language that closely represents the code that can be directly executed by a computer."
+description: "Assembly language is a programming language that closely represents the code that can be directly executed by a computer."
 website: ""
 ---